-- Approved and implemented before Standard Agreement was executed - FY 2006: Closed out
+- i.
+Plan Year Approved, Implemented and Closed Out - Approved and implemented before Standard Agreement was executed - FY 2006: Closed out

-This activity was closed out prior to execution of the Standard Agreement, as Moving To Work authority was no longer required for this activity.
+This activity was closed out prior to execution of the Standard Agreement, as MTW authority was no longer required for this activity.

-2. Establishment of a Variety of Local Waiting List Preferences, including a working/elderly/disabled preference and a special working preference for scattered site units

-- Approved and implemented before Standard Agreement was executed - FY 2008: Closed out
+- 2. Establishment of a Variety of Local Waiting List Preferences, including a working/elderly/disabled preference and a special working preference for scattered site units - i.
+Plan Year Approved, Implemented and Closed Out - Approved and implemented before Standard Agreement was executed - FY 2008: Closed out

-This activity was closed out prior to execution of the Standard Agreement, as Moving To Work authority was no longer required for this activity.
+This activity was closed out prior to execution of the Standard Agreement, as MTW authority was no longer required for this activity.